 “It is permissible to steal food and thread [to stitch a wound] if it (the animal) is on the verge of dying – according to the evident opinion of the school.
 A traveler puts the need of animals for water above his ablution (for prayer) and, thus, makes dry ablution (tayammum).
 If the land becomes barren, he must provide food for animals that graze.
 It is not obligatory for him to maintain his house, irrigation canals, and immovable property – even if those are on the verge of destruction, since inviolability is for that which possesses life.
 If he refuses to provide food (to an animal), the judge can force him to sell it, or sell it on his behalf.”
 Imam Al-Ghazālī, Al-Wasīṭ (Cairo: Dār al-Salām, 1996), 6:248–9.

-The level of care and priority given to animal welfare was truly remarkable even by today’s standards.
+The level of care and priority are given to animal welfare was truly remarkable even by today’s standards.
 Only this was written around 1100 AD.

 What’s important to understand here is these were not random opinions that were formulated spontaneously in the midst of unrelated issues.
 These were carefully thought out solutions for the people of the time.
 The rulings were then documented and categorized in designated chapters on animal maintenance.

-The need for courageous, well versed scholars in both the Islamic texts and today’s major environmental, health and ethical issues is absolutely immense.
+The need for courageous, well-versed scholars in both the Islamic texts and today’s major environmental, health, and ethical issues is absolutely immense.
 This will better equip them to reclaim a legacy that once championed animal rights for so long.

-Before this occurs however, the gravity of the problem must be acknowledged (please see the “Muslim Scholars Should Declare Factory Farming Haram” post here).
+Before this occurs, however, the gravity of the problem must be acknowledged (please see the “Muslim Scholars Should Declare Factory Farming Haram” post here).

-We can no longer rely on outdated, centuries old mindsets governed strictly by religion and devoid of any objective scientific literacy.
+We can no longer rely on outdated, centuries-old mindsets governed strictly by religion and devoid of any objective scientific literacy.

 It would be like refusing to abstain from drinking water in your town even though you have been told by experts it holds numerous types of lethal viruses.
 Just because theoretically it is permissible, does not mean it should be done.
-In fact, this is a clear cut case where it most definitely should not.
+In fact, this is a clear-cut case where it most definitely should not.

 Make no mistake…

 We live in a materially and substantially different time than when the Qu’ran was revealed.
-Becoming dogmatic is as dangerous as it is narrow minded.
-We need some scholarly direction for modern day realities previous generations never faced like:
+Becoming dogmatic is as dangerous as it is narrow-minded.
+We need some scholarly direction for modern-day realities previous generations never faced like: